heilaaks/snippy/docs/dev/SCRIBBLING.md

             The text file does not contain timestamp fields.
 Because of this, the timestamp must be mocked and it must match the given content.

-            Same applies also to Markdown content.
+            The same applies also to Markdown content.
             """

             # Content data is always defined in database format.
 This means